 - You're singing on the streets for a living.
 And your potential benefactors are almost as poor as you.
 You live under a tarpaulin in the old dockyard.

 You rely for your livelihood on countless relationships.
 Customers.
 Patrons.
-And they
+And they rely on you.
+Explore those relationships and how you depend on each other.

 - COMMUNITY AND INTERDEPENDENCE.